snot-dev/project-tagus/README.md

 Hello, world!

-This is a project for an open-source CMS called 'Tagus', inspired by the beatiful Tagus river, in Lisbon, Portugal.
+This is a project for an open-source CMS called 'Tagus', inspired by the beautiful Tagus river, in Lisbon, Portugal.

 It will use the **MEAN** stack to be developed.